How to set SMART goals

 How do SMART goals improve productivity?

-SMART goals help you be more productive by giving you clear and specific targets to aim for.
-They help you stay focused and organized, which makes it easier to get things done.
+SMART goals make you more productive by giving you clear and specific targets to aim for.
+They help you stay focused and organized.
 By setting goals you can manage your time better and prioritize your tasks.
-This way, you make the best use of your time and get more done.

 Can SMART goals be adjusted over time?